 2. Fold each piece in half.

-WAIST CIRCUMFERENCE CHART (in inches)
+WAIST CHART (in inches)

 An inset pocket is easily sewn into the seam allowance before the side seams are sewn.